New Monkees: Background

+Premise

+The series had little in common thematically with its predecessor and more in common with the then-popular Pee-Wee's Playhouse.
+Whereas the original series focused on a struggling band trying to break into the business, this series confined its musicians in a large, surreal, boombox-shaped mansion with a live-in butler and a diner with its own waitress.
+Rounding out the cast was Helen, a decommissioned military supercomputer that was portrayed as a pair of lips on a static background.

+The band's musical sound drew comparisons to Walk the Moon, Glass Tiger and Richard Marx.

 Revival

+All four band members remained friends after the end of the series.
 On November 11, 2017, all four New Monkees attended a 30-year reunion organized by Amy Collen.
 They were interviewed for the podcast Deep Dish Radio with Tim Powers, and performed a few songs.
 On February 16, 2019, the New Monkees performed a concert (arranged by Jodi Ritzen) at the Pig 'n Whistle restaurant and bar in Los Angeles, with an appearance by the original Monkees' Micky Dolenz.